 Professor Chen has excelled in research, teaching, and service, gaining national and international recognition in his research area.
-The Executive Committee of the College of Literature, Science, and the Arts and I recommend that Associate Professor Zhan Chen be promoted to the rank of professor of chemistry, with tenure, in the College of Literature, Science and the Arts.
+It is with the support of the College of Engineering Executive Committee that I recommend Zhan Chen for promotion to professor of macromolecular science and engineering, without tenure, Macromolecular Science and Engineering Program, College of Engineering.